-Mr. Floyd has also increasing attention for his non-operatic works.
-1993 saw the New York premiere of Floyd's orchestral song cycle, Citizen of Paradise, based on poems and letters of Emily Dickinson, given by the young leading mezzo-soprano of the Metropolitan Opera, Suzanne Mentzer.
-Floyd also completed a large-scale work for chorus, bass-baritone soloist, and orchestra entitled A Time to Dance, commissioned by the American Choral Directors Association and performed by the famed Westminster Choir and the San Antonio Symphony at the Association's Biennial Convention in March 1994.
+The composer has also gained increasing attention for his non-operatic works.
+1993 saw the New York premiere of Floyd’s orchestral song cycle, Citizen of Paradise (1984), given by the leading mezzo-soprano of the Metropolitan Opera, Suzanne Mentzer.
+Floyd also completed a large-scale work for chorus, bass-baritone soloist, and orchestra titled A Time to Dance (1993), commissioned by the American Choral Directors Association.

-Floyd has been the recipient of a number of honors and awards: a Guggenheim Fellowship (1956); Citation of Merit from the National Association of American Conductors and Composers (1957); the Ten Outstanding Young Men of the Nation Award from the U.S. Junior Chamber of Commerce (1959); the distinguished professor of Florida State University Award (1964); a Resolution of Appreciation by the State of Florida Legislature (1972); selected as one of Florida's first group of citizens designated as Patriots for the Bicentennial; an honorary doctorate from Dickinson College (1983); and the National Opera Institute's Award for Service to American Opera, the highest honor the institute bestows, also in 1983.
-He served on the Music Panel of the National Endowment for the Arts from 1974-80 and was the first chairman of the Opera/Musical Theater Panel when that program was created by the Endowment in 1976.
-Major commissions have come from the Ford Foundation and the Kennedy Center Foundation, as well as from the New York City, Santa Fe, Houston, and Greater Miami opera companies.
-Mr. Floyd was inducted into the American Academy of Arts and Letters in 2001, and in 2004 was awarded the National Medal of Arts in a ceremony at the White House.
-Mr. Floyd was inducted into the American Academy of Arts and Letters in 2001, and in 2004 was awarded the National Medal of Arts in a ceremony at the White House.
+Floyd has been the recipient of a number of honors and awards: a Guggenheim Fellowship (1956); Citation of Merit from the National Association of American Conductors and Composers (1957); the Ten Outstanding Young Men of the Nation Award from the U.S. Junior Chamber of Commerce (1959); the distinguished professor of Florida State University Award (1964); an honorary doctorate from Dickinson College (1983); and the National Opera Institute’s Award for Service to American Opera (1983).
+He served on the Music Panel of the National Endowment for the Arts from 1974–80 and was the first chairman of the Opera/Musical Theater Panel.
+Floyd was inducted into the American Academy of Arts and Letters in 2001, and in 2004 was awarded the National Medal of Arts in a ceremony at the White House.
+In 2008, Floyd was one of four honorees—and the only composer—to be included in the inaugural National Endowment for the Arts Opera Honors.
+In 2011, he was inducted into the South Carolina Hall of Fame, an honor reserved for the state’s most-accomplished native sons.

 Carlisle Floyd is published exclusively by Boosey & Hawkes.